projectcontour/contour/design/automated-provisioning-design.md

 > This recommendation is intended to limit the blast radius of changes to GatewayClass or associated parameters.
 (ref.
 [GatewayClass API reference documentation](https://gateway-api.sigs.k8s.io/v1alpha2/references/spec/#gateway.networking.k8s.io/v1alpha2.GatewayClass))

+For Contour, this means that after a Gateway has been provisioned, the Gateway provisioner will not apply subsequent changes to the GatewayClass/ContourDeployment to it.
-This also implies that Contour users can modify the ContourConfigurations used by their running Contours after instantiation, without having those changes overwritten by the Gateway provisioner.
+This also means that Contour users can modify the ContourConfigurations used by their running Contours after instantiation, without having those changes overwritten by the Gateway provisioner.

 Since the Gateway provisioner supports multiple GatewayClasses, each GatewayClass can have a different ContourDeployment reference, corresponding to different sets of Gateway configuration profiles that the infrastructure provider offers (e.g. an external vs. internal profile).
 Gateways are then provisioned simply by referencing the desired GatewayClass/configuration profile.